hollycowart/CSS-intro-with-GitHub/git_pull_requests/README.md

 5. Now you'll see a bigger green button: "Create pull request."
 Click it.
 6. There is a form for you to fill in.
 Do so, then click the last button that says "Create pull request."

+The title is the name of your request (what are you asking to add?) and the description gives the reason why.

 ##What might happen after making a pull request?

 The owner of the original repo (the one you forked) might decide to **merge** your changes into the *master* branch of the original.
 In that case, your files and changes will appear in the original repo on GitHub.